47ng/revelio/docs/network.md

     send an email with the failure report
 ```

-- Pop the URL at the head of the queue, test if it resolves.
-  - If it does, keep going with verification.
-  - If it doesn't, push it back to the end of the queue with an incremented
-    `retry` count.
-If the count reaches over a given threshold, drop the URL.

 ## Privacy

 For the sakes of transparency, verification logs shall be public and accessible